Kent School

 Evaluate

-Standardized test scores are optional for 2023/24 application.
+Standardized test scores are optional.
 For applicants opting to submit scores, our SSAT school code is 4336.

 11th or 12th grade (5th and 6th Form) or Post-Graduate applicants opting to submit standardized testing should send SAT, PSAT, or ACT scores directly to the Admissions Office.
 We will also continue to require TOEFL testing (we are currently accepting all forms of TOEFL, including the TOEFL iBT Special Home Edition, as well as Duolingo) for all students for whom English is not their first language.
 Our school code for the TOEFL test is 8039 and Kent does utilize TOEFL superscoring.